Student Notebook Computer Guide

 Back Up Personal Data on Your Notebook Computer

-Information Systems, the Jon T. Rickman Electronic Campus Support Center (ECSC) and Northwest Missouri State University are not responsible for supporting or backing up personal files on university-provided notebook computers.
+Information Technology, the Jon T. Rickman Electronic Campus Support Center (ECSC) and Northwest Missouri State University are not responsible for supporting or backing up personal files on university-provided notebook computers.
 The user is solely responsible for backing up (copying) personal files to an alternative storage device.

-Alternative storage devices are not provided by Northwest or Information Systems.
+Alternative storage devices are not provided by Northwest or Information Technology.
 The user is entirely responsible for purchasing such a device with personal funds.
 Such devices include, but are not limited to, USB Flash drive and CD/DVD.

 If you need instructions on how to back-up (copy) personal files to an alternate storage device, check out the back-up how-to guides on the Computer Care Online Support page.